If you remember nothing else:

 Chain 3: Draft profile.
 Under 400 words.
 This constraint is the feature.
 If you can’t capture your voice in 400 words, you are describing style, not voice.
 Focus on who you are, your core characteristics, your sentence patterns, and the paragraph structures you default to.

 Chain 5: Test and refine.
 Give AI a real task you actually need to write.
 Not a test prompt.
 A real email, a real social post, a real document.
 Have AI write it using your profile AND explain which parts of the profile it leaned on.
-This diagnostic step is key.
+This diagnostic step does the real work.
 You will immediately see what is working and what needs adjustment.

 Chain 6: Format-specific versions.
 Email, social posts, and long-form content need different adaptations.
 Keep each under 75 words.
 For email: short, open with the recipient’s name, one topic per message, put the ask in the first two sentences.
 For social: even more casual, okay to start mid-thought, end with something specific rather than a call-to-action.
 For long-form: paragraphs under four sentences, use subheadings, tell stories.